-Previous studies on sting jets have shown that the necessary conditions for conditional symmetric instability (CSI) are satisfied in the regions that sting jet air streams pass through (Gray et al., 2011; Martínez-Alvarado et al., 2013; Baker et al., 2013b).
-Here we identify regions that satisfy necessary conditions for instability in the analyzed case and their locations relative to the air streams.
+that sting jet airstreams pass through (Gray et al. 2011; Martínez-Alvarado et al. 2013; Baker et al. 2014).
+Here, we identify regions that satisfy necessary conditions for instability in the analyzed case and their locations relative to the airstreams.

-Conditional instability (CI) with respect to upright convection is identified in regions where the moist static stability $(N_m^2)$ , defined as in Durran and Klemp (1982)) is negative.
-A necessary condition for inertial instability (II) is that the vertical component of absolute vorticity, $\zeta_z$ , is negative.
-Inertial instability can be regarded as a special case of (dry) symmetric instability (SI); in the limit that $\theta$ -surfaces are horizontal, SI reduces to II.
-A necessary condition for CSI is that the saturation moist potential vorticity (MPV\) is negative (Bennetts and Hoskins, 1979).
-MPV\ is given by where $\rho$ is density, $\zeta$ is the absolute vorticity and $\theta_e^$ is the saturated equivalent potential temperature.
-Note that $\theta_e^$ is a function of temperature and pressure, but not humidity (since saturation is assumed in its definition).
-Following Schultz and Schumacher (1999) a point is only defined as having CSI if inertial and conditional instabilities are absent.
-If the necessary conditions for CI or CSI are met then they can only be released if the air is saturated, so we apply an additional criterion on relative humidity with respect to ice: $RH{ice} > 90\%$ .
-As in Baker et al. (2013b) we use the full winds rather than geostrophic winds in these CSI and II diagnostics.
-The diagnostics for the conditions for instability are applied at each grid point; a grid point is labelled as stable (S) if none of the three instabilities are identified.
+Conditional instability (CI) with respect to upright convection is identified in regions where the moist static stability $[N_m^2]$, defined as in Durran and Klemp (1982)] is negative.
+A necessary condition for inertial instability (II) is that the vertical component of absolute vorticity ζ_z is negative.
+Inertial instability can be regarded as a special case of (dry) symmetric instability (SI); in the limit that θ surfaces are horizontal, SI reduces to II.
+A necessary condition for CSI is that the saturation moist potential vorticity (MPV) is negative (Bennetts and Hoskins 1979).
+MPV is given by where ρ is density, ζ is the absolute vorticity, and θ_e^ is the saturated equivalent potential temperature.
+Note that θ_e^ is a function of temperature and pressure, but not humidity (since saturation is assumed in its definition).
+Following Schultz and Schumacher (1999), a point is only defined as having CSI if inertial and conditional instabilities are absent.
+If the necessary conditions for CI or CSI are met then they can only be released if the air is saturated, so we apply an additional criterion on relative humidity with respect to ice: RH{ice} > 90%.
+As in Baker et al. (2014), we use the full winds rather than geostrophic winds in these CSI and II diagnostics.
+The diagnostics for the conditions for instability are applied at each grid point; a grid point is labeled as stable (S) if none of the three instabilities are identified.
+All these diagnostics indicate necessary, but not sufficient, conditions for instability.
+The most basic theories for each of these instabilities rely on different assumptions regarding the background state upon which perturbations grow, namely, uniform flow for CI, uniform PV for CSI, and uniform pressure in the horizontal for inertial instability.
+These conditions are far from being met in an intense cyclone where there are strong pressure gradients, wind shears, and PV gradients.
+Shear instability is also present on all scales and grows as a result of opposing PV gradients in shear flows.

-$$MPV^ = \frac{1}{\rho} \boldsymbol{\zeta} \cdot \nabla \theta_e^, \tag{1}$$
+$$\mathrm{MPV}^ = \frac{1}{\rho} \boldsymbol{\zeta} \cdot \boldsymbol{\nabla} \boldsymbol{\theta}e^,$$ a.
+Synoptic overview